 Transporting Players.
-For the exclusive purpose of transporting players for ruling and lost ball situations, coaches will have the same status as the Tournament Rules Committee and will not be required to request specific authorization.
-To clarify, the intent is for the players to walk the course; therefore, coaches should only transport players over distances previously walked where a player is required to backtrack on the course to comply with the Rules.
+For the exclusive purpose of transporting players for rulings and lost ball situations, coaches will have the same status as the Tournament Rules Committee and will not be required to request specific authorization.
+To clarify, the intent is for players to walk the course (except or the day on which 36 holes of stroke play are being played, in which case players will ride).
+Therefore, coaches should only transport players over distances previously walked where a player is required to backtrack on the course to comply with the Rules.

 Uniforms.
 The uniforms and apparel of all participants in conference tournaments and championships must conform to appropriate standards of safety and good taste.
 All student-athletes shall conform to NCAA regulations (NCAA Bylaw 12.5.4) governing the appearance of commercial identification on uniforms, equipment and apparel.
 Failure to adhere to this policy may result in ineligibility to continue participation.
 Participants must wear uniforms of the same color identifying the institution they represent during competition and practice.
 Walking or Bermuda shorts are permitted provided they are team shorts and are of the same color.
 Participants may wear slacks or shorts at the individual's discretion, provided they are of the same color and are considered the team uniform.